 That depends on the type of sleep apnea/snoring problem you are diagnosed with and the method used to correct it.

 Getting treatment for sleep apnea is important, as your risk of heart attack or stroke increases if it is left untreated.
 Snoring can also affect your (or your spouse’s) sleep quality, which in turn can affect your physical and mental health.

 Why Choose Princeton Otolaryngology Associates For Sleep Apnea/Snoring Treatment?

 As a board certified otolaryngologist, Dr. Scott Kay can clearly identify obstructions that may be causing your sleep apnea or snoring problem, enabling you to receive the best possible treatment in a short amount of time.

 What to Expect During Your Consultation for Sleep Apnea/Snoring

 Your health history will be evaluated to determine what might be causing your condition.
 It is sometimes difficult to diagnose sleep apnea, which is why Dr. Kay may recommend undergoing a sleep study.

 If you continuously wake up tired, the reason may be due to snoring or sleep apnea.
-Find out by contacting Dr. Scott Kay of Princeton Otolaryngology Associates in the Central New Jersey area, serving the communities of Princeton, Plainsboro and others.
+Find out by contacting Dr. Scott Kay of Princeton Otolaryngology Associates in the Central New Jersey area, serving the communities of Princeton, Monroe, Plainsboro and others.